c3lang/c3c/README.md

 1. Write the test, either adding to existing test files in `/test/unit/` or add a new file.
 (If testing the standard library, put it in the `/test/unit/stdlib/` subdirectory).
 2. Make sure that the test functions have the `@test` attribute.
 3. Run tests and see that they pass.
-(Recommended settings: `c3c compile-test --safe -g1 -O0 test/unit`.
+(Recommended settings: `c3c compile-test -O0 test/unit`.
    - in this example `test/unit/` is the relative path to the test directory, so adjust as required)
 4. Make a pull request for the new tests.